 Naturally, you know your child best!
 You'll have a good sense of how to encourage them to learn to run and how best to incorporate them into your current running routine.

 However, keep in mind that some children will just not enjoy the activity, no matter how hard you try.
 Don't make them run if they aren't enthusiastic about it!
 Instead, find various methods to keep your kids active and happy while also strengthening your bond with them.

-For kids who adore getting physical, here are some suggestions for piquing their interest in running, no matter what age they are.
+For a child who adores getting physical, here are some suggestions for piquing their interest in running, no matter what age they are.